FEMR/femr/CONTRIBUTING.md

 ######Example: git checkout -b feature-FEMR832-fixingEverythingEverywhere

 ### -Always sync your fork's (username/femr) master branch with the project's (femr/femr) master branch.
-If your working branch deviates too far from master, merging will be hard.
-This ensures your code is always up to date with everyone else:
+If your working branch begins to deviate too far from master, merging will becoming increasingly difficult.
+This ensures that your work remains in sync with everyone else's work:

-#####1. make sure you have a remote pointing upstream to the main project repository (femr/femr):
+#####1.
+List your current remotes to see if you have one pointing upstream to the main project repository (femr/femr):
     git remote -v

-#####2. if you don't, add one:
+#####2.
+If you do not, add one:
     git remote add upstream https://github.com/femr/femr.git

-#####3. sync updated master with your fork:
+#####3.
+Sync your updated local master branch with your fork's master branch:
     git checkout master
     git pull upstream master
     git push origin master

+######If you have committed your work to master, you will run into issues here.
+Move your work to a separate working branch and get a fresh copy of the master branch.

 #####4.
 This step requires rebasing.
-Rebasing can be daunting at first.
-Find us in [Slack](http://teamfemr.org/slack.html) if you have questions.
-Sync your working branch with your fork and rebase new code into your issue branch. :
+Sync your working branch with your fork and rebase new code into your issue branch:
 	git checkout [issueBranchName]
 	git rebase master